Making Diversity a Priority

 - 2-Year Associate Hiring

-In 2017, we completed the hiring of our 2018 incoming U.S. Corporate Private Equity Funds 2-Year Associate class, which will be 64% diverse by gender and race.
-Our incoming 2-year associate class has been at least 50% diverse each of the past four years.
+We completed the hiring of our 2019 incoming U.S. Corporate Private Equity Funds 2-Year Associate class, which will be 50% diverse by gender and race.
+Our 2-Year Associate class has been at least 50% diverse each of the past five years.
 Our goal is continuous improvement in building a pipeline of diverse talent.
+In addition, our incoming post-MBA/Senior Associate hires in U.S. Corporate Private Equity are 60% diverse.

 - All global employees